 Luxembourg is a small country in the heart of Western Europe surrounded by Belgium, France and Germany.
-It’s very green (with third of the country covered in forests), has many well preserved historical castles and fortresses and the city centre of its capital – Luxembourg city – is a UNESCO World Heritage site.
+It’s very green (with third of the country covered in forests), has many well preserved historical castles and fortresses and the city center of its capital – Luxembourg city – is a UNESCO World Heritage site.
 If you are planning a trip in Europe make sure you put Luxembourg on your ‘must visit European countries’ list and read on for an example of a two-three days itinerary in Luxembourg.

 We have visited Luxembourg as part of our mini Benelux trip on a long weekend.
 First stop of the trip was in Maastricht, Netherlands, then we spent 2-2.5 days in Luxembourg and went on to Liege in Belgium before returning home to Utrecht.
 Travelling and sightseeing in Luxembourg is easy – everything is close by and can be reached within a few hours.
 In fact, on the way from the Netherlands to Luxembourg we drove through Belgium and Germany, making it 4 countries within just 2 hours – talking about easy travel in Europe 🙂

 Depending on the direction you are coming from you can change the order of the places to visit in Luxembourg.
-Below is our two to three days itinerary in Luxembourg – in the order we had it.
+Below is our two to three days itinerary in Luxembourg – in the order we did it.

 Day 1: Vianden Castle, Hohllay Cave and Breechkaul Amphitheater in Mullerthal Region